mikesurowiec/audiosearch-client-node/README.md

 ```

 ### Features
-- Will run queries after you're authenticated, no need to wait
+- Run queries immediately, no need to wait for authentication
 - Promise based